jah2488/elm-companies/README.md

   Our whole product makes heavy use of functional programming in its implementation and recently we've started to implement more of our frontend in Elm.
-We now have an admin console written entirely in Elm, and our electronic ID service exclusively uses elm for its frontend.
-We intend for the amount of elm in our codebase to increase even more over the next year.
+We now have an admin console written entirely in Elm, and our electronic ID service exclusively uses Elm for its frontend.
+We intend for the amount of Elm in our codebase to increase even more over the next year.

 #### Location Marketing